 - 1. Be sure all appliances are disconnected from the generator. - 2.
 Add a properly formulated fuel stabilizer to the gasoline tank. - 3.
-Turn the fuel select dial to the "GASOLINE RUN" position. - 4.
-Start and run the generator for 10 minutes so the treated gasoline cycles through the fuel system.
+Start the generator as instructed in Starting the Engine section. - 4.
+Run the generator for 10 minutes so the treated gasoline cycles through the fuel system.